 3 of the premises licence reviews related to failing to uphold one or more of the Licensing Objectives.
-The grounds for review were established on 2 reviews and the Board revoked 1 licence and issued a written warning on the other.
-Where the Board found that the grounds for review were not established on 1 review, no action was taken.
-18 reviews were for non-payment of the Annual Fee Payment, 1 surrendered the licence before the Board meeting.
-The grounds for review were established on 17 reviews and the Board revoked 9 licences, gave a written warning to 6 and took no further action on 2.
+The grounds for review were established on all 3 reviews and the Board decided to revoke 1 licence and issue a written warning on the other 2.